qgis/QGIS-Documentation/docs/training_manual/grass/grass_setup.rst

 in GRASS *via* QGIS.
 Hence, make sure you have installed QGIS Desktop with Grass support.

+|win| To open a QGIS session with GRASS available on Windows you have to click
+on the ``QGIS Desktop with GRASS`` icon.

 **The goal for this lesson:** To begin a GRASS project in QGIS.

 |basic| |FA| Start a New GRASS Session
 -------------------------------------------------------------------------------

-When you install QGIS, depending on your OS you have to click on the ``QGIS Desktop with GRASS`` icon to open a QGIS session with GRASS available.

 To launch GRASS from within QGIS, you need to activate it as with any other
 plugin: